chethancmk/mlops-sagemaker-jenkins-byo/README.md

 This lab will walk you through the steps required to setup a base pipeline responsible for orchestration of workflow to build and deploy custom ML models to target environments

-For this lab, we will perform a lot of steps manually in AWS that would typically be performed through Infrastructure-as-Code using a service like [CloudFormation](https://aws.amazon.com/cloudformation/).
-For the purposes of the lab, we will go step-by-step on the console so attendees become more familiar with expected inputs and artifacts part of a ML deployment pipeline.
+For this lab, we will provide both the options of doing the steps manually in AWSor through Infrastructure-as-Code using a service like [CloudFormation](https://aws.amazon.com/cloudformation/).
+For the purposes of the lab chose one of the options.

 ## **IMPORTANT:  There are steps in the lab that assume you are using N.Virginia (us-east-1).
 Please use us-east-1 for this workshop**